Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect.md

 You will need to set the `KUBECTL_CONTEXT` environment variable for the kubectl context of the cluster you are targeting.
 If you have followed the single cluster setup, it should be something like below.
-Adjust the name of the cluster accordingly if you have followed the multi cluster setup.
+Adjust the name of the cluster accordingly to match the kubernetes cluster you are targeting.
+You can get the current context with `kubectl config current-context`

 ```sh
 # Typical single cluster context